 - Recycled – Older and previously inactivated email addresses that are re-used as spam traps.
 These used to be real addresses but as the holder of the email address stopped using them, some of them can be converted to spam traps.

 Spam traps are off course hard to avoid all together as different customer segments has different level of digital presence.
 One rule of thumb is trying to understand the activity level of your recipients and using that to "clean up the list".
-Let's talk about Opens.
+Now, over to Opens.

 Why Opens and Not Open Rate?
 While Open Rate indicates a general activity level, looking into the opens gives you a better picture which of your recipients are active and which are not.

 The large ISPs such as Gmail, Outlook Live and Yahoo use even deeper analysis to evaluate your reputation.
 They are also measuring subscriber activity as an important parameter.
-If your subscribers are engaging in your emails, your are getting a higher credibility.
+If your subscribers are engaging in your emails, you're getting a higher credibility.

 Some examples of engagement are:

 - The subscribers are moving the emails to the inbox from the campaign/spam folders